sethmerck/Car_Data/README.md

 CSV files in this folder were then used to create Tableau a dashboard located <a href="https://public.tableau.com/app/profile/sethmerck/viz/GeorgiaUsedCarData/Dashboard1">here.</a>

-I'm also currently working on a way to automatically update my data visualizations using Streamlit located <a href="https://carsga.streamlit.app/">here.</a>
+I'm also currently working on a way to automatically update my data visualizations using Streamlit located <a href="https://carsga.streamlit.app/">here.</a> The code used for generating these visualizations is located in the "streamlit_figure.py" file in this repo.

 ## How It's Made: